decadentsavant/corey_portfolio/README.md

 # Portfolio App 💼

-(NOTE: Being my first backend, I overly documented it in places for learning/reference purposes)
+This site showcases numerous projects, documents goals and learnings for each project, and highlights proficiencies with various tools and technologies.

 ### Flutter Web Showcase 🔥

-Created an application to showcase portfolio projects.
-The learning goal was to design for Flutter Web and practice responsive layouts.
+The learning goal for this poject was to design for Flutter Web and practice responsive layouts.

 ---